 Liquid biofuels are manufactured at several small refineries in Virginia, and a large-scale ethanol plant finally started operating in 2014.

 In 2011, Osage Bio Energy completed a roughly $200 million ethanol production facility to make 65 million gallons of ethanol per year in Hopewell from barley.
 Perdue Grains contracted with Virginia farmers to grow barley as the feedstock to be converted into ethanol.
 Osage Bio Energy planned to convert the starches in the barley grains into ethanol, while the hulls of the grain would be burned for energy and the dried distillers grain (DDGS) residue would provide a protein-rich food supplement for livestock.

-The completed plant never opened as planned in May 2011, apparently because the investors (an equity firm in Connecticut, First Reserve) were unable to get a bank to provide operating capital.
+The completed plant never opened as planned in May 2011, apparently because the investors (First Reserve, an equity firm in Connecticut) were unable to get a bank to provide operating capital.
 To maintain its reputation within the farming community, Perdue absorbed a financial loss and bought the 2011 crop of barley anyway.
 The City of Hopewell, which had anticipated $5 million/year in tax revenues, had to sue First Reserve to collect some of the promised financial benefits.